The Router takes care of forwarding the request to the correct component.

 The Session Map is a data store that keeps the information of the session id and the Node where the session is running.
 It serves as a support for the Router in the process of forwarding a request to the Node.
 The Router will ask the Session Map for the Node associated to a session id.

-If the requested capabilities match the capabilities of any of Node slots, Distributor attempts to get the available slot.
-If all the slots are busy, the Distributor will ask the queuer to add the request to the front of the queue.
-The Distributor receives the request again after the request retry interval.
-It will attempt retries until the request is successful or has timed out.
-If request times out while retrying or adding to the front of the queue its rejected.
+Once the requested capabilities match the capabilities of any of the free Node slots, the Distributor attempts to get the available slot.
+If all the slots are busy, the Distributor will ask the queue to add the request to the front of the queue.
+If request times out while retrying or adding to the front of the queue it is rejected.